blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 			- **Anumana** (Logical Inference)
 			- **Sabda** (Verbal Testimony)
 	- **General Description**
+		- Evolution of Nature
 			- Nature evolves for the sake of the Soul in bondage (due to ignorance).
 			- A free Soul simply witnesses the evolution, but he misidentifies himself as being a part of it.
 			- When the Soul realizes that it is distinct from Nature and that it cannot evolve, Nature also stops evolving for that Soul.
 			- Liberation is the natural goal of every Soul.
+		- Cause and Effect
+			- The Sankhya Darshana is based on Sat-Karya-Vada (Cause and Effect)
+			- The effect is pre-existent in the cause
+			- The effect seems distinct from the cause due to an illusion, or Maya
 	- **Terms**
 		- Samsara (Cycle of Nature)
 		- Avidya (Ignorance)